consenlabs/tokenlon-contracts/doc/strategies/RFQ.md

 ## Avoid replay attack

-An order can be only filled by once.
-Therefore, the hash of a filled order will be recorded on chain which prevent replay attack.
+An order can only be filled once.
+Therefore, the hash of a filled order will be recorded on chain to prevent replay attack.